 Scholarships & Awards

 Rowan University rewards academic success through an extensive scholarship program.
-Consideration is given to accepted students in the top percentage of their class who have scored 1,150 or better (Critical Reading and Math) on the SAT.
+Consideration is given to accepted students in the top percentage of their class based on SAT/ACT scores and GPA.
 In addition to the traditional State and University scholarship awards, many academic departments and organizations at Rowan offer scholarships.

 *Merit-based scholarships are awarded competitively and always contingent on available funding.

 The Rowan University Scholars Program (no application required)

 The Rowan University Scholars Program is available to New Jersey residents and non-residents for up to eight semesters.
 The program is funded entirely by Rowan University to reward and attract recent high school graduates who have achieved academic distinction as indicated by high school GPA (minimum 3.0 GPA required for consideration) and SAT score.
 Scholarships range from $2,000 to $21,800 per year.

 Note: In order to be considered for an academic scholarship you must apply for admission and complete your application by January 31.